AgileVentures/av-static-website/source/blog_articles/2017-09-11-av-ecosystem-review-email-fixes-and-directions.html.markdown

 > https://www.dropbox.com/s/nmurrdqxj76oq07/Screenshot%202017-09-11%2009.00.27.png?dl=1

 > You can see that the image does not show up in preview - also note that for the last year links like these were showing up fine as images, so something somewhere changed recently.
-As you'lls ee from the video GitHub grabs the image from you at dropbox and stores it on their own servers.
+As you'll see from the video, GitHub grabs the image from you folks at dropbox and stores it on their own servers.
 Here's what Steve Guntrip at GitHub said:

 > > When ?dl=1 is specified, we get redirected to the image file with a non-image Content-Type header, Content-Type: application/binary.
 For your image to load, this Content-Type should be an image, like Content-Type: image/png.
 > >